dannyboy15/cpsc471-p3/README.md

-# FTP App
+# myFTP App

 Project 3
 CPSC 471 - Computer Communications - Spring 2018
 California State University, Fullerton

 A project to implement simplified versions of FTP server and client applications.
 The client shall connect to the server and support uploading and downloading of files to/from server.

+*It is implemented as a forking server*

 ## Getting Started

 This project is written in Python 2.7.

+#### Special Notes
+* *Put/Get files get renamed* - The applications were developed in and run in the same directory.
+Therefore, to confirm that the files were being uploaded/downloaded a prefix is add by the server/cli.

 ### Prerequisites